hotcoding85/product-management-next-vercel/README.md

 ## Challenges

 - Handling state management and ensuring TypeScript types were correctly implemented.
-- Implementing a smooth and intuitive UI/UX experience.
+- Implementing a smooth and intuitive UI/UX experience using Chakra UI.
+(Switching themes)
+- State management using zustand.
+- Validation notification using Chakra notify.